OttoSegersven/ottosegersven.github.io/_pages/about.md

 <br>

-🎓 I am Otto Segersven, a postdoctoral researcher in the social sciences.
-My research encompasses ethnic and religious relations, human-machine interactions, and human-nature connections.
+🎓 I am Otto Segersven, a postdoctoral researcher in social sciences, currently focused on AI literacy in education.
+My research interests encompass ethnic and religious relations, human-machine interactions, and human-nature connections.
 My overarching research commitment is to understand how we adopt and construct ways of knowing and conduct in the world through interactions with others and our environments.
 I'm a mixed methods researcher with a methodological toolkit that includes interviews, surveys, experimental design and computational methods.